 Vicki Zakrzewski (zahk-shef-skee), Ph.D., is the education director of the Greater Good Science Center.

-In her role as education director, Vicki writes a weekly blog that provides science-based tips and ideas for promoting the social and emotional well-being of students, teachers, and administrators, as well as methods for creating positive school cultures.
-She also give talks and workshops, and conducts the GGSC Summer Institute for Educators—an annual multi-day event in which a small group of educators from around the world come together to learn about and explore how the science of compassion, empathy, gratitude, awe, and other social-emotional skills can enhance their own lives and the lives of their students.
+In her role as education director, Vicki writes a blog that provides science-based ideas for promoting the social and emotional well-being of students, teachers, and administrators, as well as methods for creating positive school cultures.
+She also gives talks and workshops, and leads the GGSC’s Summer Institute for Educators—an annual multi-day event in which educators from around the world learn how the science of compassion, empathy, gratitude, awe, and other social-emotional skills can enhance their own lives and the lives of their students.

-Vicki recently spent two months in India at a school awarded the Peace Education Prize by UNESCO and the Hope of Humanity Award by the Dalai Lama in order to research their methods for developing teachers’ ability to create caring relationships with students.
 A former teacher and school administrator, Vicki earned her Ph.D. in Education and Positive Psychology from Claremont Graduate University.
+In her doctoral research, Vicki spent two months in India at a school awarded the Peace Education Prize by UNESCO and the Hope of Humanity Award by the Dalai Lama, researching their methods for developing teachers’ ability to create caring relationships with students.

 Stories by Vicki Zakrzewski

 Articles: Three Ways to Foster a Forgiving SchoolBy Vicki Zakrzewski | February 5, 2014

 Research suggests that forgiveness might be an unexpected but powerful way to enhance school culture

 Articles: What Makes a Teacher Lose It?By Vicki Zakrzewski | January 30, 2014

 Recent research suggests that teachers' attachment styles—how their childhoods shape adult relationships—may influence their work in the classroom.

 Implementing the Common Core doesn’t mean educators have to abandon SEL—in fact, just the opposite might be true.